IBM/iot-mapping/README.md

 ## 5. Obtain service credentials

-Now that we've instantiated our Watson IoT Platform service instance and the corresponding MQTT credentials, we'll next need to place the credentials into a `.env` file.
+Now that we've instantiated our Watson IoT Platform service instance and the corresponding MQTT credentials, we'll next need to place the credentials into a `.env` file in our application root directory.
 This will allow for the application to authenticate to the MQTT broker and listen for updates from registered IoT devices.

 ```
 IOT_API_KEY=